jhu-data-services/love-data-week/index.md

 ![LoveDataWeek](https://i2.wp.com/news.library.depaul.press/full-text/wp-content/uploads/sites/2/2018/02/LOVEDATAWEEKBLOG_TRANS.png?ssl=1)

 ## What is Love Data Week?
 Love Data week is an international celebration of data.
-This year's theme is **Data: Delivering a Better Future**
+The purpose of Love Data Week is to raise awareness and build a community to engage on topics related to research data analysis, management, sharing, preservation, reuse, and library-based research data services.
+This year's theme is **Data: Delivering a Better Future**.
+TJHU Data Services

 ## Events